cmonger/CHO_siRNA_Finder/README.md

 -advanced	Incorporate additional scoring options<br>
 -multilength	Find siRNAs of length 23-27 (Default = 23)<br>

+##Fasta File Preparation
+Input files can be generated using NCBI Batch Entrez to retrieve a fasta file from gene ids.<br>
+In order to convert between protein and mRNA gene ids, the script 'prot_ids_2_mRNA.pl' is included.<br>
+Usage: ./prot_ids_2_mRNA.pl [inputids.txt] [outputids.txt]<br>

+##Dependancies
+Will work on Unix systems with an installation of Perl and Blast.
+A local blast database called cho_mrna, containing all transcript sequences is required.
+SYSY can be configured to work with any organism by changing the contents of this blast database, or directing the software to another blast database by editing the -db tag in line 105 of the script.<br>
+An installation of Lynx is required for the prot_ids_2_mRNA.pl tool.

 ##Disclaimer
 siRNA predictions made with this tool are PREDICTIONS and not guaranteed to work. <br>
 Author claims no responsibility for unsucessful gene knockdowns.